rennf93/good-comms/README.md

 ## Features

-- Send a new message to a Slack channel.
+- Send a new message to a Slack channel
-- Reply to an existing thread in a Slack channel.
+- Reply to an existing thread in a Slack channel
+- Automatically thread messages by matching author names
-- Customize the message with author details, title, and color.
+- Customize the message with author details, title, and color

 ## Setup